 "Oh.
 I guess you're...modest."
 She muttered, realizing in disappointment that there really wasn't anything intelligent about a young man rambling drunkenly about wine, socialism and Hollywood icons.
-"But at least we had fun, right?"
+"But we had fun, didn't we?"

 Tony suddenly grabbed her around the waist and hoisted her up in the air, prompting her to playfully struggle against his grasp.

 He made his way to the creaky old sofa and flung her straight down before storming off towards the bathroom.